PipocaSw/PipocaQDA/functional_specification/project.md

 ### Open/New/Close

-Familiar functions to open an existing project, create a new project or Close a currently open project.
+- Functions to open an existing project, create a new project or Close a currently open project.

-The software should allow more than one project to be open concurrently.
+- The software should allow more than one project to be open concurrently.
 This will allow objects to be cut and pasted between projects.

 ### Properties

-Present a form where project properties can be edited.
+- Present a form where project properties can be edited.